elanthis/sugar/doc/extend.rst

 Custom Functions
 ----------------

+Sugar template functions are created by defining a class derived from :class:`Sugar_Function`.
+The name of the class must be a specific form,
+namely: `Sugar_Function_foo` where `foo` is the name of the function.

+.. warning:: This section out of date.

 Registering new function requires the :func:`Sugar::addFunction` method.
 The first parameter is the name of the function as used within templates.
 The second optional parameter is the callback to use when